 There is much debate about how cream should be classified, especially when it comes in so many forms.
 When testing and developing our recipes at Gourmet Traveller, we like to place creams into four categories:

-When we specify pouring cream - which has a fat content of 45%, and is what many chefs call double cream but, as there is only one brand that sell this cream commercially, we call it heavy cream (45%).
+2. Heavy cream: We note this has a fat content of 45%, and is what many chefs call double cream but, as there is only one brand that sell this cream commercially, we call it heavy cream (45%).

 The cream fat is usually marked on the ingredient section of the packaged label of all creams, and this is the best guide to go by instead of what each company specifies their cream to be.